Add and view presenter notes in Keynote on iPad

 Add and edit notes for a slide

-Tap at the top of the screen, then turn on Show Presenter Notes.
+Tap at the top of the screen, then tap Show Presenter Notes.

 In the slide navigator, tap to select a slide, then type your notes in the presenter notes area.